The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 Political chaos and record debt: This is the real reason for France's mega-crisis

-55,000 euros of debt per capita: The devastating extent of the French crisis – and what threatens us now
+€55,000 in debt per capita: The devastating extent of the French crisis – and what now threatens us

 The dimensions of the French debt crisis

-The political blockade and its consequences
+The political gridlock and its consequences

 Why the interest burden becomes a problem